JenniferDwinall/GiphySearch/README.md

-Create a .env file with the following contents, where ### is your Giphy API key created here: https://developers.giphy.com/dashboard/?create=true
+Create a .env file in the application root with the following contents, where ### is your Giphy API key created here: https://developers.giphy.com/dashboard/?create=true

 		GIPHY_API_KEY = ###